shlin168/airflow-event-plugins/examples/README.md

     # the frequency to start kafka consumer and listening for messages
     poke_interval=10,

-    # seconds, if not receiving messages within this peroids, it would timeout and mark the task failed
+    # ttl in seconds, if not receiving messages, it would timeout and mark the task failed. crontab string is also available. e.g., "0 22 * * *" for daily triggered DAG
     timeout=120,

     # marking dummy tasks success or not